Overcoming breastfeeding problems

 - Wearing a comfortable bra between feedings

 Continuing to nurse from the infected breast will help healing take place.
-Breast milk is safe for the baby, even when you have a breast infection.
+Breast milk is safe for your baby, even when you have a breast infection.
 This will prevent further breast engorgement.

 If nursing is too uncomfortable, you may try pumping or manual expression to move milk out of the breast.
 You can try offering the unaffected breast first until let-down occurs, to prevent discomfort.
 Talk to your provider about ways to manage the problem.

 Thrush is a common yeast infection that can be passed between the mother and the baby during breastfeeding.
 The yeast (Candida albicans) thrives in warm, moist areas.

 The baby's mouth and the mother's nipples are good places for this yeast to grow.
 Yeast infections often occur during or after antibiotic treatments.